Real-Time, Super-Resolution Imaging in Microbiology and Nanophotonics

 Molecules and their chemical interactions lie at the heart of the world around us.
-To understand biology, physics, and materials science on the molecular scale, it is therefore imperative that we bridge the gap between the angstrom-to-nanometer scale of molecules and the micron scale of traditional optical microscopy.
-Our research group is addressing this fundamental challenge by developing single-molecule fluorescence imaging as a flexible, general technology for ultrahigh-resolution, real-time imaging.
+We are understanding biology, physics, and materials science on the molecular scale by bridging the gap between the scale of molecules and the traditional limits of light microscopy.
+Our research group addresses this fundamental challenge by developing single-molecule fluorescence imaging as a flexible, general technology for ultrahigh-resolution, real-time imaging.

 Single-molecule methods have had high impact across the disciplines because they enable high-sensitivity measurements, eliminate heterogeneity in characterization, resolve positions on the nanometer scale, and characterize motions and features in situ—even in live cells.
-With these approaches, we are answering fundamental questions in bacterial cell biology and metal nanoparticle plasmonics.
+With these approaches, we are answering fundamental, topical questions in bacterial cell biology and metal nanoparticle plasmonics.
 Read More →

 Furthermore, the Biteen Lab is committed to defining what it is to be a scientist in the 21st century.
 The lab is a safe space in which members with a diversity of backgrounds and goals develop as scientists and as community members.
 We are committed to establishing a welcoming place for all and a culture in which people from marginalized groups can thrive.
 Read More →